devychen/Course_Data_Science/README.md

 **Major Reference** <br>
 1. Ginting, S. A. (2018).
 Syntactic Complexity on Extroverted and Introverted Indonesian Language Learners’ Written Products. _International Journal of Education and Literacy Studies_, 6(4), 101-. https://doi.org/10.7575/aiac.ijels.v.6n.4p.101
 2. Pennebaker, J. W., & King, L. A. (1999).
 Linguistic Styles: Language Use as an Individual Difference. _Journal of Personality and Social Psychology_, 77(6), 1296–1312. https://doi.org/10.1037/0022-3514.77.6.1296
+3. Pizzolli, D. & Strapparava, C. (2019).
+Personality Traits Recognition in Literary Texts.
+In Proceedings of _the Second Workshop on Storytelling_, pages 107–111, Florence, Italy.
+Association for Computational Linguistics. https://doi.org/10.18653/v1/W19-3411

 **Additional Notes** <br>
 The project might be simplified a bit in practice if the corpus or workload is relatively too intense.